KristerSJakobsson/solnp/docs/source/pygosolnp.rst

 Example 3: Truncated Normal Distribution
 ----------------------------------------
-PYGOSOLNP does not depend on any large-scale library (pandas, numpy, scipy etc.) out of box.
+pygosolnp does not depend on any large-scale library (pandas, numpy, scipy etc.) out of box.
 This example shows how to overrides the logic for generating starting points by using Scipy and the Truncated Normal distribution.
 It is fairly trivial to modify this example to use other `Scipy Distributions`_, for example Beta Distribution sampling etc.